19 Types of Insects in New York

 Are you living in New York and trying to identify some insects that have become a nuisance in your home and surroundings?
 If yes, you’re at the right place.

-There are over 1,000 species of insects found in New York.
+Over 1,000 species of insects are found in New York.
 Some of these insects will certainly send shivers down your spine.

-But some are such a lovely sight, like the butterflies – New York hosts over 150 species of rare and vibrant butterflies.
+But some are lovely sights, like the butterflies – New York hosts over 150 rare and vibrant butterflies.

 Let’s discuss the different types of insects you can find in New York.